What gave the baby name Sharman a boost?

 An eager, flaxen-haired teenager from Tucson, Ariz. has become Britain’s debutante of the year.
 The common people and the socially elect have fallen under her spell.
 She is tall, lithe Sharman Douglas, 19-year-old daughter of U.S. Ambassador and Mrs. Lewis W Douglas.
 Apart from the two royal princesses, she is undoubtedly the most photographed girl in all Britain, screen stars included.

-The press followed “Charmin’ Sharman” throughout the time she was overseas.
+The press followed “Charmin’ Sharman” the entire time she was overseas.

 In late 1948, for instance, the papers reported that she was dating two men — the Marquess of Blandford and the Marquess of Milford-Haven — both of whom had been linked to Princess Margaret.
 In mid-1949, it was reported that her father “had cut down on [her] social life” after a London columnist brought up the possibility of Sharman and Princess Margaret falling for the same man.